kabanero-io/events-operator/README.md

 ```

 When the attribute `createListener` is `true`, a https listener is created to receive JSON data as input.
-In addition, a `Service` with the same name as the mediator's name is created so that the listener is acccessible.
+In addition, a `Service` with the same name as the mediator's name is created so that the listener is accessible.
-An Openshift service serving self-signed TLS certificate is automatically created to secure the communications.
+An OpenShift service serving self-signed TLS certificate is automatically created to secure the communications.
 No authentication/authorization is currently implemented.

 The URL to send a JSON message to the mediation within the mediator is `https://<mediatorname>/<mediation name>`.
 For example: `https://webhook/webhook`.
 The `<mediation name>` in the URL addresses the specific mediation within the mediator.

-When both attributes `createListener` and `createRoute` are set to `true`, a new `Route` with the same name as the mediator is created to allow external access to the mediator.
+When both attributes `createListener` and `createRoute` are set to `true`, a new `Route` with the same name as the
-The external host name for the `Route` is installation specific.
+mediator is created to allow external access to the mediator.
+The external host name for the `Route` is installation
-The URL to send a message to the mediation is `https:<external name>/<mediator name>/<meidation name>`.
+specific.
+The URL to send a message to the mediation is `https:<external name>/<mediator name>/<mediation name>`.
 For example: `https://webhook-default.apps.mycompany.com/webhook/webhook`.

 ### Event Mediators